Mark Speight: Arrest and disappearance

-On the afternoon of 3 January 2008, Speight discovered Natasha Collins's body in the bath at their St John's Wood flat in north-west London and called emergency services.
+On the afternoon of 3 January 2008, Speight discovered Natasha Collins' body in the bath at their flat in St John's Wood, London, and called 999.
 He told police that he and Collins had spent the previous evening drinking wine and vodka, and taking cocaine and sleeping pills.
 Speight was questioned by police and was arrested on suspicion of murder and of supplying class A drugs.
 He was released on bail until the first week of February.
 Because of this, the BBC cancelled the Saturday repeat edition of SMart.
 An inquest, which opened on 8 January 2008, heard that the death was not thought to be suspicious but should be "subject to further investigation".
 At that point, police were awaiting results of toxicology tests after a postmortem examination was inconclusive.
 The BBC cancelled repeat broadcasts of SMart and SMarteenies until further notice.
 On 28 February, Speight announced he was quitting the show because the death of Collins had left him unable to continue.
-Speight denied any involvement with Collins's death, and on 19 March, it was reported that the police had decided to take no further action against him.
+Speight denied any involvement with Collins' death, and on 19 March, it was reported that the police had decided to take no further action against him.

 In April 2008, the coroner recorded a verdict of death by misadventure in relation to Collins.
 The cause of death was "cocaine toxicity and immersion in hot water", according to the consultant pathologist.
 The inquest found that she had taken "very significant" amounts of cocaine with sleeping pills and vodka, and that she had suffered 60% burns to her body, including her tongue.
 The coroner noted that at some stage in the night after both Speight and Collins had gone to bed, Collins got up to have a bath.
 He said that it was "more likely than not" that a heart problem had caused Collins to fall unconscious while the hot tap was running.
-Following Collins's death, Speight moved in with Collins's mother.
+Following Collins' death, Speight moved in with Collins' mother.

-Speight planned to meet Collins's mother at Covent Garden for coffee on the afternoon of 7 April.
+Speight planned to meet Collins' mother at Covent Garden for coffee on the afternoon of 7 April.
 He was dropped off at Wood Green tube station that morning, but never appeared at the planned meeting.
 Speight missed an appointment with a counsellor, but this was because of confusion over dates.
 Two police officers spoke to him, as he appeared vacant, distracted and "deep in thought", but he refused their help.
-He was captured on CCTV in the afternoon taking money from a cash machine at Queen's Park station, and subsequently boarded a southbound Bakerloo line train.
+He was captured on CCTV in the afternoon making a withdrawal from a cash machine at Queen's Park station, and subsequently boarded a southbound Bakerloo line train.
 He was reported missing the following day by family and friends, and his mother and Collins' mother made a public appeal in which they urged him to make contact.
 Speight's father also appealed.